Home Compare AOF.DE vs SSNC

 ATOSS Software vs SS&C Technologies Holdings: Which Stock Looks Stronger in 2026?

-Structurally, ATOSS Software SE and SS&C Technologies are closely matched — neither holds a meaningful edge overall.
-SS&C Technologies still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
+SS&C Technologies holds the cleaner structural position, with growth as the main driver and valuation adding further support.
+ATOSS Software SE still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (AOF.DE: HDAX, SSNC: Russell 1000).